Skip to main content

 Enrollment Windows

 The window for enrolling in and completing concurrent courses varies.
 Some courses are self-paced and allow students to complete lessons and assignments on their own timeline within a year time period.
 Others are more structured, and students must complete them within a certain number of weeks.
 Some courses will offer both self-paced and instructor-led.
-Enrollment start dates will be noted in the description for each course.
+Instructor-led enrollment start dates are noted in the table and are based on sessions.
+Sessions A & B are 8-week courses and Sessions C are 16-weeks.
 For instructor-led courses, students need to complete the application by the application deadline and if accepted enroll before the start date listed below.

 ASU Credit Fee